 A tardy of more than fifteen (15) minutes, which has not been excused, will be considered an unexcused absence.
-This will result in a referral to the administration and a detention may be issued.
-The accumulation of five (5) unexcused tardies in a semester will result in a detention.
-Detentions will be given for each subsequent tardy in that semester up to eight (8).
-When a student accumulates nine (9) or more tardies in a semester, they will receive a 1 day in-school suspension.
+Late Arrival tardies and Class tardies are categorized separately.
+The accumulation of five (5) Late Arrival tardies or Class tardies in a semester will result in a detention. (see page 26) Detentions will be given for each subsequent tardy in that category up to eight (8).
+When a student accumulates eight (8) or more tardies in a semester per category, they will receive a 1 day in-school suspension.
 This in-school suspension consists of sitting in the conference room in the office for the whole 8-hour school day.
 During this time, they will be required to do school work (which they will be required to obtain from their classroom teachers on their own) without the benefit of teacher instruction or social interaction with their classmates.
 They will also eat their lunch in this room by themselves.
-They will also turn in their cell phones to Mr. Strutz at the beginning of each day.
-If your child should earn more than eleven (11) tardies, along with the in-school suspensions that they will be serving, they may be asked to discontinue their enrollment at school.
+They will also turn in their cell phones to the Dean of Student Life at the beginning of each day.
+If your child should earn more than ten (10) or more tardies in either category, along with the in-school suspensions that they will be serving, they may be asked to discontinue their enrollment at school.
 The reason for this serious consequence is that the student is openly and defiantly - through their actions - failing to adhere to a common courtesy rule that is affecting their education, their classmates' education, and the instructional value of the teacher.
 The student who has received an excuse from a staff member is encouraged to meet with the teacher at the end of the class period to confirm that his tardy status has been properly adjusted.